ytnobody/podman-swarm/README.md

 `podman-swarm` allows you to manage Podman containers across multiple remote hosts from a single CLI interface.
 It uses SSH as the sole communication channel and executes native `podman` commands directly on remote hosts.

+### Key Point

+**Podman must be installed only on the remote hosts you want to manage.
+The manager machine running `podman-swarm` does NOT need Podman installed.**

 ## Features

 ### Inventory Management